 22. Are there restrictions on buying alcohol?

 The legal age to buy alcohol in Hawaii is 21 years old.
 And you can buy beer, wine, and spirits at grocery and convenience stores as well as liquor stores.
-Sometimes retail store can only sell alcohol until 11 p.m.
+Sometimes retail stores can only sell alcohol until 11 p.m.
 And there are some towns (like Laie) where they don’t sell alcohol at all.

 For people ordering alcohol at restaurants and bars, the age limit still applies (21 years old).
 Most places stop serving alcohol at 2 a.m.